A resource page for randonneurs who would like to ride a Permanent route in the Davis area.

 A Permanent may be ridden alone or with a group.
 All participants are required to be RUSA (Randonneurs USA) members.
 Each participant registers separately, including members of a tandem team.

-For map of start location: click city name.
+For a map of the start location: click city name.
 (Columns are sortable: click on the column heading.)
 To contact Route Owner: click his/her name.

 |type||name and description||owner|